Rita Levi Montalcini Programme

 The research programme aims at developing a statistical model to estimate as accurately as possible the risks generated by climate change.
 This model would provide a useful tool for understanding the interactions between autocorrelation, non-stationarity and the distribution assumed for the data.
 In order to make an accurate study of possible changes in data time series, it is necessary to use the most appropriate statistical model.

 Ilaria Prosdocimi was a lecturer at the University of Bath, UK.
-Thanks to the prestigious Rita Levi Montalcini programme (2016 call for applications), Ilaria returned to Italy, taking up a position as a researcher at Ca' Foscari's Department of Environmental Sciences, Informatics and Statistics.
+Thanks to the prestigious Rita Levi Montalcini programme (2016 call for applications), Ilaria returned to Italy, taking up a position as a researcher and then as associate professor at Ca' Foscari's Department of Environmental Sciences, Informatics and Statistics.

 Adrián J. Sáez